Chateau de Montfort

 Chateau de Montfort date of construction: 12th century onwards

-Chateau Montfort is 4 km west of Carsac-Aillac in the eastern part of the Dordogne.
+Chateau Montfort is four kilometres west of Carsac-Aillac in the eastern part of the Dordogne.

 The chateau de Montfort is placed high on a rocky ledge overhanging the village of Montfort, and the cliffs and broad meander in the Dordogne river below.